• Skip to content

 • Disability

+It’s never OK to harm a child, no matter how you’re feeling.
 All children have the right to grow up safe from harm, neglect and abuse.
 To grow, develop and thrive, children need to feel safe and secure.

-Right now:
+Right now

-When you’re calmer:
+When you’re calmer

 • Think about what has happened and how it’s affecting you and your child.

 If you feel like you might hurt your child and you’ve recognised these feelings, you can get help to avoid this risk.
-There are people who can work with you and help you navigate the challenges that come with raising children.
+There are people and services who can work with you and help you navigate the challenges that come with raising children.

 By seeking help, you’re doing the best thing possible for your child, your family and yourself.

-• counsellors on parenting hotlines
+• counsellors on parenting or mental health helplines

-• your GP
+• your GP or child and family health nurse

-• a social worker
+• a psychologist, counsellor or social worker

 • alcohol and other drug services